Ascension Island: Later military involvement

 With the Space Race and the Cold War, the Americans returned in 1956.
 Wideawake Airfield expanded in the mid-1960s.
-The runway, with its strange hump, was extended, widened, and improved to allow its use by large aircraft, and later to act as an emergency runway for the Space Shuttle, although the Shuttle never had to use it.
+The runway was extended, widened, and improved to allow its use by large aircraft, and later to act as an emergency runway for the Space Shuttle, although the Shuttle never had to use it.
 At the time, it was the world's longest airport runway.
 The United States Space Force uses the island as part of its Eastern Range.
 NASA established a tracking station on the island in 1967, which it operated for more than 20 years before closing it down in 1990.

 Ascension was the shore terminal for the furthest down range installation of the Atlantic Missile Impact Location System (MILS), an acoustic system for locating splashdown of test nose cones.
 The MILS hydrophones that were located in the SOFAR channel for broad area coverage have played a significant role in long range acoustic transmission studies and incidents.
 The island's location makes it a first point of Atlantic reception for acoustics from the other oceans.
 As an example the Ascension hydrophones received and the site processed signals generated near Heard Island in the Indian Ocean some 9200 km from the Ascension arrays and passing around Africa.
 The Ascension array was one of those involved in the Vela incident acoustic signal in which there were correlated acoustic arrivals with the time and estimated location of the double flash detected by the Vela satellite.